YanBad/BUT_blinds_time_control/README.md

 I used google's Gemini AI to implement the fixes, so if there are any issues, feel free to comment.

+Update:

+The cover entity is now updated even if the switch entities are toggled separately (i.e. physically).
 -----

 # Blinds Controller (Enhanced Version)